-Exempt Employees: The federal FLSA does not address vacation pay.
+Exempt Employees: The federal Fair Labor Standards Act does not address vacation pay.
 In general, as long as exempt employees receive amounts equal to their regular salaries the FLSA isn't violated by substituting vacation pay.
 However, such an approach may create unintended problems, including serious morale issues, as some employees may have exhausted their vacation, thereby requiring that they be paid their regular checks, while others could be forced to use their vacation.
-Additionally, there may be state law requirements.
+Additionally there may be state law requirements.
 Be cautious on this one.

 Nonexempt Employees: Requiring a nonexempt employee to use his vacation days would be governed by company policy.
+This also has the potential to create morale problems as some employees may have exhausted their accrued vacation.